mitchelljustin/pragmatic-lightning/index.md

 ## Set up user wallet

-To set up a user wallet, we will install the [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop#install).
+To set up a user wallet, install the [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop#install).
 Using a desktop wallet app makes it easier to distinguish between the "server" wallet and the "user" wallet, and it provides a nice graphical interface.